Becoming the boss How to register for payroll23 Jul 2017

 Our accounts team will calculate employees’ tax and national insurance contributions and adjust these for sickness, paternity or maternity leave.
 We will send the final payroll calculations for your approval and then provide you with paper payslips to pass on to your staff or electronic versions which can be emailed directly to your employees.

-As part of our payroll services, we’ll also calculate your employer’s national insurance contribution and prepare your monthly PAYE returns as well as producing P45 forms for employees when they leave.
+As part of our payroll support services, we’ll also calculate your employer’s national insurance contribution and prepare your monthly PAYE returns as well as producing P45 forms for employees when they leave.
 At the end of the year we will also produce a P60 for each employee showing all taxable income for the year.

 We’ll also help you navigate the tricky topic of employees’ expenses and help you make sure these are treated correctly and as tax efficiently as possible.